Meet the NCRP team

 Jeanné is dedicated to building bridges between groups to find new ways to build just and empowered communities.
 Originally from the suburbs of Washington, D.C., she has lived and worked in four states and the District of Columbia to challenge systemic inequities.

-As Vice President for Learning and Engagement at the National Committee for Responsive Philanthropy (NCRP), Jeanné leads the team that designs and implements strategies for engaging progressive social justice nonprofit organizations and more than 80 foundation supporters.
+As Vice President and Chief Engagement Officer at the National Committee for Responsive Philanthropy (NCRP), Jeanné leads the team that designs and implements strategies for engaging progressive social justice nonprofit organizations and more than 80 foundation supporters.
 This includes signature initiatives such as the NCRP Impact Awards and Philanthropy’s Promise.
 Her efforts result in a deeply engaged philanthropic sector more open to learning from social justice movement leaders.

 Her earlier positions have drawn on her expertise in building unlikely alliances which generate new initiatives to promote justice and support marginalized groups.
 Before joining NCRP she was the Director of US Programs at Search for Common Ground; one of her major initiatives advanced bipartisan conversations among members of the U.S. Congress and other government leaders about the impact of racism on policy.
 Prior to that, Jeanné worked to build a network of support organizations for military families impacted by the wars in Iraq and Afghanistan.
 She also led a restorative justice program for New Hanover County Public Schools in North Carolina, and worked as a faith-based community organizer in Ohio and Florida.
 Her broad-based experience includes designing discussions and workshops to advance constructive interaction and social justice for international audiences.
 Jeanné has delivered these forums to elected officials, ambassadors, clergy, executives and other leaders.